creativecomposer/table-football-ui/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## How to run this project

+### Note

+The below steps are verified to work in a Linux system with Node version 14.15.4.

+The below steps are not verified on Windows.

+Therefore, it is recommended to use a Linux or Mac system to run this project.

+1. Check out the repo.

+2. Run `yarn` command to install the dependencies.

+3. Run the command `yarn start` to start the development server at port 3000.

+4. Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-## Available Scripts
+## Other available Scripts

 In the project directory, you can run:

-### `yarn start`

-Runs the app in the development mode.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br />
-You will also see any lint errors in the console.

 ### `yarn test`